ADML003/portfolio/README.md

     name: 'Framer',
     pos: 'Lead Web Developer',
     duration: '2022 - Present',
+    title:
-    title: "Framer serves as my go-to tool for creating interactive prototypes.
-I use it to bring designs to  life, allowing stakeholders to experience the user flow and interactions before development.",
+      'Framer serves as my go-to tool for creating interactive prototypes.
+I use it to bring designs to  life, allowing stakeholders to experience the user flow and interactions before development.',
     icon: '/assets/framer.svg',
     animation: 'victory',
   },